-The decrease in technical provisions can be attributed to a decrease in the net best estimate claims provisions for the General Liability segment.
-This is due to the elimination of historical retro-balances.
+The decrease in technical provisions can be attributed to a decrease in the net best estimate claims provisions.
+This is attributable to the Revised Personal Injuries Guidelines and the impact of discounting due to an increase in interest rates.

 D.3 Other Liabilities